bernardofnoro/API_BACK_FRONT/README.md

-# API BACK_FRONT INTEGRATION.
+# RESTful API BACK_FRONT INTEGRATION.

-In this project i'm developing an API based on GAMES.
+In this project i'm developing an RESTful API based on GAMES.

 I'm creating  **five** different routes, each route receives a genre of games wich will be listed, listed by ID, edited, and deleted using the **CRUD**.